 Capital transfer

-• Invest at least $500,000 in options like Turkish banks, government bonds, or fund shares.
+• Invest at least $500,000 in options like a Turkish bank account, Turkish government bonds, or fund shares.

 • Retain the investment for at least three years.